 Source: Confederate Monument, Oxford NC

-A bronze statue of a Confederate soldier stands atop a stepped granite base and a square pedestal.
+A bronze statue of a Confederate soldier standing ready is placed atop a stepped granite base and a square pedestal.
 The monument is thirty-four feet tall, with the statue being seven feet.
 The soldier is pictured in the ready position to indicate that he is prepared for battle.
 Two Confederate flags, crossed, are engraved on the middle section of the pedestal.
 Its dedication was in September of 1904.

 On the base: TO OUR CONFEDERATE DEAD / 1861-1865